technofocus-pte/procode-m365agentsdepth/Lab 1/Lab 1.md

     ![](./media/image27.png)

-8. IF there is a popup to that asks for the connectio to the API, select **Always allow**.
+8. If there is a popup that asks for the connection to the API, select **Always allow**.

     ![](./media/im3.png)